Research

 Equipment

 The laboratory equipment of the IDD is divided into several laboratories.
-The 3D printing labs have several printers using fused filament modeling, stereolithography and selective laser sintering techniques, as well as a wide variety of 3D scanners.
-The printers are each optimized for different special applications such as printing of high performance polymers, printing with multiple materials, the use of special extruders, etc. The newly established S1 bio lab combines a cell culture area and a bio printing area, allowing research work on 3D bio printing to be carried out optimally.
-The conventional printing lab has a three-level setup from printability devices with lowest substrate and fluid consumption over lab printing machines to industrial production machines.
+The have several printers using fused filament modeling, stereolithography and selective laser sintering techniques, as well as a wide variety of 3D scanners.
+The printers are each optimized for different special applications such as printing of high performance polymers, printing with multiple materials, the use of special extruders, etc. The newly established 3D printing labs combines a cell culture area and a bio printing area, allowing research work on 3D bio printing to be carried out optimally.
+The conventional S1 bio lab has a three-level setup from printability devices with lowest substrate and fluid consumption over lab printing machines to industrial production machines.
 All common printing processes such as offset, gravure, screen, flexo, pad and inkjet printing as well as embossing processes are available.
 In the area of pre-treatment as well as post-treatment, a wide range of equipment such as corona and plasma systems as well as UV, IR, flash and hot air dryers and laser post-treatment are available for 3D as well as conventional printing processes.
-For the evaluation of graphic print products, as well as the quantification of optically readable biosensors, we have a color laboratory with precise laboratory measuring instruments and hand-held devices commonly used in practice (spectrophotometer, gloss and light measuring devices).
-We operate a climate laboratory , which controls humidity and temperature in the highest accuracy class, as well as reduces the particle load of the room air.
-In the haracterization laboratory , plastics, fluids, substrates, and printed products can be examined using optical microscopic, mechanical, electrical, and rheological measurement techniques.
+For the evaluation of graphic print products, as well as the quantification of optically readable biosensors, we have a printing lab with precise laboratory measuring instruments and hand-held devices commonly used in practice (spectrophotometer, gloss and light measuring devices).
+We operate a color laboratory , which controls humidity and temperature in the highest accuracy class, as well as reduces the particle load of the room air.
+In the climate laboratory , plastics, fluids, substrates, and printed products can be examined using optical microscopic, mechanical, electrical, and rheological measurement techniques. haracterization laboratory

 Services: We do research for you